KristopherKubicki/argon2_quantum/docs/getting-started.md

 Passwords longer than 64 bytes or salts over 32 bytes are rejected by both the CLI and Lambda handler to keep memory usage predictable.

+### Local simulation

+The CLI defaults to the ``LocalBackend`` which slices a SHA‑512 digest of the stretched password to produce ten deterministic bytes.
+This allows repeatable hashing and verification without any AWS credentials.
+Use this mode for local tests or CI runs.

 ### Cloud mode

 Running with `--cloud` invokes the deployed Lambda.
 Set the following